Interested in becoming a Ransom Note?

 What are the Ransom Notes doing this year?

-Having just completed our album and finished up a National tour last year, we will likely begin plans for our next album, though we will not do a Spring Break tour (that occurs every other year).
+Having just completed our album and finished up a National tour last year, this year (2017-2018) we will likely begin plans for our next album, though we will not do a Spring Break tour (that occurs every other year).
 This year, we are planning on competing in ICCA again and of course producing some great a cappella shows on campus and in the city!

 What kind of commitment is the Ransom Notes?